dokku/dokku/docs/configuration/nginx.md

 ### Request Proxying

 By default, the `web` process is the only process proxied by the nginx proxy implementation.
-Proxying to other process types may be handled by a custom `nginx.conf.sigil` file, as generally described [below](/docs/configuration/nginx.md#customizing-the-nginx-configuration)
+Proxying to other process types may be handled by a custom `nginx.conf.sigil` file, as generally described [below](/configuration/nginx#customizing-the-nginx-configuration)

 Nginx will proxy the requests in a [round-robin balancing fashion](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) to the different deployed (scaled) containers running the `web` proctype.
 This way, the host's resources can be fully leveraged for single-threaded applications (e.g. `dokku ps:scale node-js-app web=4` on a 4-core machine)

 ### Binding to specific addresses

-> New as of 0.19.2
+!!! tip "New as of 0.19.2"

 By default, nginx will listen to all interfaces (`[::]` for IPv6, `0.0.0.0` for IPv4) when proxying requests to applications.
 This may be changed using the `bind-address-ipv4` and `bind-address-ipv6` properties.
 This is useful in cases where the proxying should be internal to a network or if there are multiple network interfaces that should respond with different content.